rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-22.md

 the chillest newsletter about the chillest tech.
 [Previous: #21](/newsletters/more-rust-and-blockchains/).

-Another month,
-another blockchain.
+There are many blockchains written in Rust now, and quite a few blockchains that run Rust smart contracts.
+It's hard to keep up, but we try.
+In this month's newsletter we note 21 of them, but that are more than that.

-This month we are changing the format of the "Project Updates" section to reduce the manual work of building the newsletter.
+To reduce the manual work of keeping up with so many projects, we are changing the format of the "Project Updates" section.

 Going forward, we will include the GitHub stats for all Rust blockchains that demonstrate significant development activity,